Is This Super Spice The Next Turmeric?

 5. Add to your baked goods.

 Cardamom is traditionally from South Asia, but the Vikings brought it to Scandinavia, making it a prevalent ingredient in baking recipes from northern Europe.
 I have found it makes a delicious addition to any quick bread or cake.
-This recipe is a great way to get started.

 So go forth and try out this fantastic spice.
 I promise the wonderful benefits of cardamom will work their magic.